lindenb/jvarkit/docs/Biostar336589.md

       Default: none
     -o, --out
       Output file.
 Optional .
 Default: stdout
+    --score-end-color
+      When coloring with bed/score this is the color end.
+A named color ('red', 'blue'...) use the syntax 'rgb(int,int,int)'.
+      Default: black
+    --score-start-color
+      When coloring with bed/score this is the color start.
+A named color ('red', 'blue'...) use the syntax 'rgb(int,int,int)'.
+      Default: white
     --title
       document title
       Default: Biostar336589
     --version
       print version and exit
+    --width
+      Linear SVG size.
+When defined, this option switches to a linear(!=circular) view
+      Default: -1
   * -R
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary